 Cost of education in Finland

 Although Finland has a high cost of living, it has a comprehensive social system, favouring education and healthcare.
-Not only is there free universal daycare for children aged 8 months to 6 years, but some areas may give financial support to caregivers who care for their children at home for the first three years.
+Not only is there free universal daycare for children from 8 months to 6 years, but some areas may give financial support to caregivers who care for their children at home for the first three years.

 Public schooling, including free school healthcare, daily lunch, books and materials, remain free.
 Upper secondary school students from around age 15 are required to buy their own materials.